Download This Sample

 - It was in 1994 when January 26 became an official public holiday.

-- Citizenship Ceremonies are also commonly held across the country, and on Australia Day, a lot of people get approved to become Australian citizens.
+- In Sydney, a tall ships race, ferry race, flag-raising, regatta, and harbour parade are held.
+Citizenship Ceremonies are also commonly held across the country, and on Australia Day, a lot of people get approved to become Australian citizens.

 - The Big Day Out and the Australia Day Live are annual music festivals held around the time of Australia Day.